-Clothing is one of the most important on this list.
-I know you weren't planning on doing this naked (or maybe you were, I try not to judge), but having the right clothing on this type of excursion goes from a matter of dignity to one of comfort and safety.
+Clothing for fossil hunting is one of the most important on this list.
+I know you weren't planning on doing this naked (or maybe you were, I try not to judge!), but having the right clothing on this type of excursion goes from a matter of dignity to one of comfort and safety.

 Conditions can be pretty rough out there, so knowing what those specific conditions will be is vital.
 My recommendation here would be a good pair of hiking boots that have sufficient ankle support (you'll rarely see flat ground and a twisted ankle is the last thing you need) and are preferably water-proof.

-Working our way up, I'd suggest a tough pair of cargo trousers (those pockets will come in handy) and if they have kneepads, added bonus!
+Working our way up, I'd suggest a tough pair of cargo trousers (those pockets will come in handy) and if they have kneepads, it's an added bonus!
 Trust me, the amount of time you spend kneeling down takes its toll on your knees.
-Shorts are an option, however I think it's better to keep your lower legs protected at the cost of hot legs.
+Shorts are an option, however, I think it's better to keep your lower legs protected at the cost of hot legs.

-When it comes yo upper body clothing, it really depends on the weather.
+When it comes to upper body clothing for fossil hunting, it really depends on the weather.
 Either way, you still need protection in mind.
 If it's overly hot, you'll need something cool that can still protect you from sunburn, if it cold and rainy, opt for waterproof coats!
 One handy piece of advice for when it is cold is to have many layers rather than fewer insulated ones.
 The reason for this is that, despite it being cold, there is some hard-core hiking involved, so you might start getting a bit hot.
 If you take off your coat or any other layers, having more than just a t-shirt underneath means you won't get too cold.